How to play pickleball: A complete guide

 Pickleball Playing Guide: Where should stand while playing?

-According to USAPA players must stand behind the baseline within their position.
+According to USA Pickleball players must stand behind the baseline within their position.
 Players can move around freely during the rally.
 Players are not allowed to volley the ball in “the kitchen”

 What are the Professional pickleball games?